kevinscud/react-native-system-setting/README.md

 ```

 > There are some different APIs that end with `silence`.
 They can do the job programmatically without direct user
 > consent.
-These APIs maybe useful when you develop a system management app.
-Or, you should
+These APIs may be useful when you develop a system management app.
+You should
 > call `switchWifi()` & `switchBluetooth()` to get a better user experience

 ### Do Not Disturb